coderjun/randori-plugin-intellij-wiki/Lesson-13:-Inter-object-Communication-–-Signals-and-EventBus.md

 ```
   This ‘event’ bus can contain any number of signals which can be individually listened for and dispatched.

-7. Open PeopleMediator and add a new public var named bus of type AppEventBus to the class and decorate it with an Inject annotation.
+7. Open PeopleMediator and add a new public var named appBus of type AppEventBus to the class and decorate it with an Inject annotation.
 ```
 [Inject]
 public var appBus:AppEventBus;